 This leave is intended to address a personal illness, injury or medical emergency.
 You can also take this leave of absence in the case of the death, illness, injury or medical emergency of a family member (see above).
 Under this leave, you are entitled to take up to 10 days off in every 12-month period.
 These days do not need to be consecutive but even a half day off will count as a full day of leave.
 Importantly, this leave is only accessible to Ontarians employed by a company or business with over 50 employees.

 This leave is to enable you to care for a family member with a serious medical condition for up to eight weeks in a twelve-month period.
 As with a personal emergency leave, these eight weeks do not need to be taken consecutively.
 However, taking any number of days off in a week for this leave will count as one week of leave.

 Taking a family caregiver leave requires a certificate from a medical professional (i.e. physician, registered nurse or psychologist) stating that your family member has a serious medical condition though it does not need to state what said condition is.
-You can find the necessary certificate for your physician to fill out here.
+You can find the necessary certificate for your physician.